LukeThornton92/string_theory/README.md

 2. I want users to have pleasant experience on my site and make it easy for them to purchase product. x
 3. I want users to be able to access my site on variety of devices of all sizes.
 4. I want users to be able to access my site on variety of browsers.
-5. I want non logged in users not to gain access to any aspects of the site that invloves a login.
+5. I want non logged in users not to gain access to any aspects of the site that involves a login.
 6. I want non logged in users to be given the option to make an account after a purchase.
 7. I want the user to be notified when the payment details they provided are not correct.
 8. I want the payment method to be setup correctly to stop an order being placed without payment or payment being provided without an order being placed.